Natural Remedies For Eczema: Neem Oil

 Do new beauty products, perfumes or laundry detergent often bring your skin out in red, irritated rashes?
 If so, you could suffer from contact dermatitis.
 The most common type of eczema, this condition occurs when chemicals come into contact with your skin they can cause a reaction.
 Resulting in extremely itchy, red, dry, flakey skin.
 It can cause swelling especially in the eyes.

 Affects the area of skin around the mouth and nose.
-The skin may appear scaly, bumpy and itchy.
-To make matters worse, this type of dermatitis can be triggered by products used on the face, like sunscreen, fluoridated toothpaste or cosmetics, orr in babies by drooling.
+The skin may appear scaly, bumpy, and itchy.
+To make matters worse, this type of dermatitis can be triggered by products used on the face, like sunscreen, fluoridated toothpaste, or cosmetics, or in babies by drooling.

 Psoriasis